valeshan/gulp-build-proj8/README.md

 # GULP PROJECT 8

-This project uses gulp to serve, concat (sass and js files) and minify files(css, js and img files).
+This project uses gulp to serve, concat (sass and js files) and minify files(css, js and image files).

 Download necessary dependencies with:
 ```